-RV rental stations in Toronto offer an ideal starting point to begin your trip through Ontario.
-RV rental stations in Vancouver and Calgary are connected by Trans Canada Hwy #1 to Hwy #17 at the Manitoba / Ontario
+RV rental stations near Pearson International Airport offer an ideal trip through Ontario.

+RV rental stations in Vancouver and Calgary are connected by Trans Canada Hwy#1 to Hwy#17 starting point to begin your at the Manitoba / Ontario border, just east of Winnipeg.

 Returning to RV Rental Stations.
-It is best to stay reasonably close to the RV Rental Stations on your last night.
+It is best to stay reasonably close to the RV rental stations on your last night.
 Clean-up, empty holding tanks, and refuel before drop-off.
 Be ready to vacate the vehicle upon arrival at the station.